-BOTTOM LINE: Zinc countertops have a warm, elegant appearance and are perfect for anyone looking for a distinctive element in their overall design.
+BOTTOM LINE: Zinc or galvanized countertops have a warm, elegant appearance and are perfect for anyone looking for a distinctive element in their overall design.

 When purchasing a product from us, you can be sure it was manufactured in our suburban Chicago metal shop with high quality materials and experienced handcraft.